SBcodework/MS-L_Minesweeper-in-Python/README.md

 # Comments
 This was made as a final project in a college course in fall 2018 as I was beginning to learn programming that semester.
 There are improvements to be made, but it works.
 I revisted the project and performed a light review of the code to reflect on what could be improved.

+This project is purely python despite what GitHub might say.